Cybersecurity vs. Information Technology Degrees

 3 min read

-It’s no secret that careers in technology have skyrocketed in recent decades, with hundreds of thousands of jobs added each year and no indication that the pattern will be broken.
+It’s no secret that careers in technology have skyrocketed in recent decades, with hundreds of thousands of jobs added each year and no indication that the pattern will break.
 For anyone looking to join the increasingly popular industry, or set themselves apart, education is crucial.

 Though plentiful, technology jobs cover a range of responsibilities, meaning you will need to set your sights on a particular area of work.
-A common consideration in the process has become whether to pursue a cybersecurity or information technology degree.
+Today, a common consideration in the process is whether to pursue a cybersecurity or information technology degree.
 We created this guide to help you evaluate each option and show you what USD can offer to help reach your career goals.

 What Is a Cybersecurity Degree?